jimthompson5802/connection_solver/README.md

 **Automated Tester Runs**

-This is an automated tester for the Connection Puzzle Solver.
+This is an automated tester for the Connections Puzzle Solver.
 The tester runs the agent on a set of puzzles and records the results.
 The results can be found [here](./docs/example_automated_test_run.md).

 ## Solution Strategy